-In many Aikido dojo's the first Aikido techniques description is shihonage and then ikkajo.
+In many Aikido dojo's the first Aikido techniques description is shihonage and ikkajo.

 to be introduced early on.

-I suggest that you practise a variety of ways to perform each of the basic Aikido techniques.
-This will allow you to develop a greater understanding of the main Aiki principles involved that underlie them.
+If you try several different ways to perform the basic Aikido techniques.
+This allows you to develop a greater understanding of the Aiki principles involved that underlie them.

 or throw an attacker in any direction, by manipulating the wrist, elbow

 If pulled you move forward (irimi), and if pushed you turn away (tenkan).
 It involves leading an attacker around the perimeter of a circle... down, up, over the top and down again, which allows you to control them.